 Many homeowners overlook this simple strategy for keeping rabbits out of the garden.
 Rabbits only feed where they have cover from predators.
 Places they tend to hide include brush piles, tall grass, low-growing shrubs, and rock piles – so remove them.
 They also love to slip beneath sheds, porches, or low decks.
 Block openings to prevent access.

 The best way to scare a rabbit is to give your dog free run of the yard.
 Other items, such as aluminum pie pans, fake owls, flashing lights, or ultrasonic devices, may work for a short time.
 Once bunnies realize the devices don’t present a true threat, though, they’ll ignore them.

 Rabbit repellents work either by releasing a repulsive odor or by making plants taste bad.
 Taste-based repellents are usually more effective, although it varies depending on other available foods and how many animals are present.
 During times when food is scarce, rabbits will consume any food that’s available, including repellent-treated plants.
 Another down side: Many repellents have to be reapplied after it rains.
 Also, use caution when applying repellents to edible crops, as they may make your harvest inedible to people, too.

 Permitting natural predators, such as hawks, foxes, snakes, and owls, to remain active in your yard or neighborhood can help control rabbits.
-A pet cat can help, too, especially against young rabbits.

 Just like people, rabbits prefer certain foods over others.
 By growing plants they dislike, or placing such plants next to the ones they do like, you may discourage feeding.
 Plants rabbits tend to avoid include: